 A budget for the other costs involved in purchasing a home

 In addition to your monthly mortgage payments, there are other costs involved when buying a home.
 For example: survey costs, removal costs, buildings insurance, solicitor’s fees, the initial furnishing costs, decorating costs, mortgage arrangement fees, valuation fees and Stamp Duty.
 Although, Stamp Duty does not need to be paid on the first £300,000 for properties that are worth up to £500,000.
-At Lifetime Solicitors we understand that this can feel very overwhelming for first-time buyers, so chat to a member of our friendly team today who can make it easier for you.
+At Lifetime Solicitors we understand that this can feel very overwhelming for first-time buyers, so get in touch with a member of our friendly team today who can make it easier for you.

 Make sure the numbers add up